GenomicsAotearoa/Introduction-to-R/docs/03-basics-factors-dataframes.md

 in a data frame, or store that data in a mode which prevents you from operating on the data the way you wish.
-For example, a long list of gene names isn't usually thought of as a categorical variable, the way that your experimental condition (e.g. control, treatment) might be.
+For example, a long list of gene names isn't usually thought of as a categorical variable, the way that your experimental condition (e.g., control, treatment) might be.
 More importantly, some R packages you use to analyze your data may expect characters as input, not factors.
 At other times (such as plotting or some statistical analyses) a factor may be more appropriate.
 Ultimately, you should know how to change the